Journal Menu

 Editor-in-Chief, Geosciences

-Geosciences 2021 Best Paper Awards
+Geosciences 2021 Best Paper Award

 We are pleased to announce the “Geosciences Best Paper Awards” for 2021.
 Nominations were made by the Evaluation Committee from all the papers published in 2020 and approved by the Editor-in-Chief, Prof. Dr. Jesus Martinez-Frias.
 We are now proud to announce that the two final winners have been selected, and they are as follows: